RAPTOR: A Foundation Policy for Quadrotor Control: Acknowledgments

 \section{Acknowledgments}

-We thank professor Van Anh Ho and Quang Ngoc Pham for letting us test the foundation policy on the soft quadrotor. \paragraph*{Funding:} This work was supported in part by the National Science Foundation (NSF) CAREER program under Grant 2145277, and in part by the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award under Grant D22AP00156-00. \paragraph*{Author contributions:} J.E. formulated the main ideas, implemented them, conducted the experiments and wrote the paper.
-D.A. and G.L. provided supervision and guided the direction during all phases of the project and helped writing the paper. \paragraph*{Competing interests:} The authors declare that they have no competing interests. \paragraph*{Data and materials availability:} The code and dataset of sampled quadrotor dynamics as well as the trained teacher checkpoints are available from https://doi.org/10.5281/zenodo.17096679 \cite{eschmann_2025_17096679} and the Git repository https://github.com/rl-tools/raptor \cite{git_repo}.
-Please also refer to the project page at https://raptor.rl.tools \cite{project_page} where an interactive simulation can be used to test the RAPTOR policy.
-The full-length and quality video can also be accessed at https://youtu.be/hVzdWRFTX3k \cite{video}.
+We thank Professor Van Anh Ho and Quang Ngoc Pham for letting us test the foundation policy on the soft quadrotor. \paragraph*{Funding:} This work was supported in part by the National Science Foundation (NSF) CAREER program under Grant 2145277, and in part by the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award under Grant D22AP00156-00. \paragraph*{Author Contributions:} J.E. formulated the main ideas, implemented them, conducted the experiments and wrote the paper.
+D.A. and G.L. provided supervision and guided the direction during all phases of the project and helped write the paper. \paragraph*{Competing Interests:} The authors declare that they have no competing interests. \paragraph*{Data and Materials Availability:} The code and dataset of sampled quadrotor dynamics as well as the trained teacher checkpoints are available from \url{https://doi.org/10.5281/zenodo.17096679} \cite{eschmann_2025_17096679} and the Git repository \url{https://github.com/rl-tools/raptor} \cite{git_repo}.
+Please also refer to the project page at \url{https://raptor.rl.tools} \cite{project_page} where an interactive simulation can be used to test the RAPTOR policy.
+The full-length, high-quality video can also be accessed at \url{https://youtu.be/hVzdWRFTX3k} \cite{video}.

-\subsection{Supplementary materials}
+\subsection{Supplementary Materials}

 Figure S1\\ Movie S1 to S8\\ Data S1

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{page}}